Download and follow along with the video: Download Me

 Your SECOND focal point should just be 1 way to emphasize.

 Follow along with this tutorial to create a library of brushes that you can utilize for assignments.
+This is an extra step, not required, but it does help elevate your designs!

 Create a width=11inches x height= 8.5 inches document